nevertrollsh/scl-/README.md

 # Scl+
 Scl+ is an API for Swordigo Modders.
 It includes various functions and it allows you to shorten your code easily.

+# How to install?
+To install this package/library, head to releases and download the latest release.
+Find the file `programs.scl` and replace swordigo's original `programs.scl` file with the `programs.scl` you've downloaded.

 # Functions
 ## Renamed Functions
 These are the functions in the original Swordigo files, but renamed to shorter names to shorten the code.